dikortis/LetsTalkETC/Episodes/Episode_14.md

 Shanghai malta trip and i'll see you guys next week thank you for I ohk for helping us make the show possible and
-ATC community and all the TC dozen everyone out there listening appreciate you guys take care hey bye bye but
+ATC community and all the ETC dozen everyone out there listening appreciate you guys take care hey bye but